dr-JT/pupillometry/README.md

 A final preprocessed data file will be saved for every original raw data file.

-If `output.step == TRUE` a data file will be saved after steps 3, 4, and 5.
+If `output.steps == TRUE` a data file will be saved after steps 3, 4, and 5.
 Before saving the data file at each of these steps, the final two steps 6 and 7 are performed.
 This results in baseline corrected and missing data removed files before each major preprocessing step.
-This is obviously not necessary and so `output.step = FALSE` can be set to only save on final preprocessed data file per subject.
+This is obviously not necessary and so `output.steps = FALSE` can be set to only save on final preprocessed data file per subject.

 ### Script Template